JustRayCB/digital-twin-master-thesis/docs/briefs/techStack.md

 The application follows a **microservices-inspired architecture**, breaking the system into distinct components (services) that communicate through Kafka events and REST APIs.
 Each major function of the digital twin is a separate module/process under a top-level package dt/.
 For example:
 - The **Data Collector** module (dt/main.py) reads sensor inputs in real-time and immediately publishes raw data to Kafka.
 This service runs on the Raspberry Pi (since it directly accesses GPIO and I2C hardware) and uses CircuitPython libraries to interface with sensors.
 - The **Data Preprocessing** module (dt/data/preprocess/main.py) subscribes to the raw data stream from Kafka, performs cleaning and preprocessing (described in Active Context below), and then publishes **processed** sensor data back to another Kafka topic for downstream consumers.
 This module is implemented with PySpark to leverage structured streaming for data handling.
 - The **Data Storage** service (dt/data/database/app.py) consumes the processed data and stores it into InfluxDB in near real-time.
 It also provides a REST API for querying historical data (so that other services or the web dashboard can request data without speaking directly to the database).
+- The **Alert Engine** service (dt/alerts/app.py) provides centralized alert management and rule evaluation.
+It subscribes to processed sensor data topics via Kafka, evaluates configured alert rules (thresholds, ranges, data quality checks), and maintains in-memory alert state with persistence counters and cooldown timers.
+  The service exposes a Flask REST API (port 5003) for programmatic alert submission, acknowledgment, and clearing, enabling other modules (AI, control, UI) to integrate with the alerting system.
+All alert lifecycle events (CREATED, UPDATED, ACKNOWLEDGED, CLEARED) are published back to the `dt.alerts` Kafka topic for downstream consumption by the dashboard, audit logger, and notification workers.
+Alert rules are configured via YAML (`dt/utils/alert_rules.yml`) and loaded at startup.
 - The **AI/Analytics** service (dt/ai/app.py) is responsible for machine
   learning tasks.
 In the current prototype, this might simply log data or perform basic anomaly detection.
 In later phases it will host predictive models (e.g., a moisture forecast, a health classifier) and manage a **model registry** for versioning ML models.
 It will expose REST endpoints to deliver predictions or analytics results to other components.
 - The **Web Dashboard** module (dt/webapp/app.py) is a Flask application that serves the user interface.
 It subscribes to the Kafka processed-data topic (via a WebSocket or Socket.IO connection) to get live updates and also calls the